parvezhussain/kickstart/Configuring Network.md

-The first step is Identifying the network the VM should use <br>
+The first step is Identifying the network IP the VM should use <br>
 <br>
 On the laptop command prompt, <br>
 type 'ipconfig'<br>